sohaibtariq/openshift-blog-post/openshift-blog.md

 3. Deploy the Generated API Portal in the OpenShift cluster
 4. Setup CI/CD using Tekton and GitHub Actions to automate updates to the API Portal

+This is what the generated API Portal will look like:

 ![Send a Message Guide Portal Image](images/image12.png)

 # Prerequisites